 This test is popular among Christian schools and homeschools because it contains more traditional values and because there are no qualifications necessary to administer it.
 Parents can administer the test and return it to the company for scoring.
 The CAT is a timed test.

-Some test suppliers no longer carry the CAT/5 version of the California Achievement test because it is considered an old test; it was nationally normed in 1992.
+Some test suppliers no longer carry the CAT/5 version of the California Achievement test because it is considered an older test–first published in the 1970s.
 The CAT/5 has outdated vocabulary and pictures to which many young students cannot relate.
 The demand for the CAT/5 is now so low that the publisher no longer prints and scores that particular version of the CAT.

-Many suppliers have changed to the CAT/6, normed in 2005.
-The CAT/6 has had a name change—it is also known as the TerraNova 2nd Edition.
+Many suppliers have changed to the CAT/6, normed in 2005 and now known as the TerraNova 2nd Edition.
 It is the same test as the CAT/6.
 You can expect to see fewer references to the CAT (California Achievement Test) since the TerraNova name is replacing the CAT name.
 There is also a TerraNova 3rd Edition, normed in 2011.

 The CAT/5, CAT/6, and TerraNova tests are used by homeschoolers and accepted by superintendents.
 The law does not refer to specific norming dates.

 Classic Learning Test offers online exams for students in grades 3 through 12.
 The exams assess reading, grammar, writing, and mathematics skills and focus on critical thinking and logic skills throughout all sections.
 CLT is not aligned with Common Core but instead looks at foundational educational skills while presenting students with reading content drawn from classic literature and historical texts.
 It is suitable for students of all educational backgrounds.